nasaharvest/street2sat/gcp/instructions-for-uploading.md

     <img src="assets/street2sat-email.png"/>

-3. Navigate to the link provided, select your country, check the box and click **Agree and Continue**:
+3. Navigate to the link provided.
+If prompted, select your country, check the box and click **Agree and Continue**:

     <img src="assets/street2sat-gcloud.png" width=80%/>